 What steps can businesses take to prevent legal risks through social media?

-There can be certain guidelines and restrictions in industries that determine what legal risks there are for your business.
+According to Strom & Associates, there can be certain guidelines and restrictions in industries that determine what legal risks there are for your business.
 However, there are generic guidelines that would apply to the majority of businesses that can help with preventing legal risks: